How Long Does Cocaine Stay in Your Body?

 How Long Does Cocaine Stay in Your Body for a Saliva Test?

 Cocaine can be detected in saliva for approximately 2-3 days following use.
-Saliva tests are often favored for their quick results and non-invasive nature, making them useful for immediate screening situations.
+Saliva tests use a saliva sample, are non-invasive, and are commonly used when a short-term drug test is needed, making them useful for immediate screening situations.

 How Long Does Cocaine Stay in Your Body for a Hair Test?

 Cocaine is detectable in hair.
-Hair tests can detect cocaine and its metabolites for an extended period, often cocaine remains detectable for up to 90 days or longer after use.
+Hair testing has the longest detection window among common testing methods, and cocaine and its metabolites can remain detectable for up to 90 days or longer after use.
+Metabolites are incorporated into hair follicles as hair grows at roughly half an inch per month, helping show exposure since the last dose.
 This method provides a historical record of drug use but cannot determine the exact timing or frequency of cocaine consumption.

 Factors That Affect How Long Cocaine Stays in the Body

-Several factors influence how long cocaine stays in the body, including genetics, the length and severity of addiction, and the amount used.
-Other factors such as metabolism, body composition, and overall health also play a role.
+Several factors influence how long cocaine stays in the body, including genetics, the length and severity of addiction, and the amount used, so drug detection times vary by person and may last for a longer period with chronic use.
+Other factors such as metabolism, body composition, overall health, and cocaine exposure history also play a role, and long-term or heavy exposure can keep metabolites detectable longer.
 Additionally, the frequency of use and method of administration can affect detection times, with chronic use leading to longer detection windows.
+Cocaine withdrawal symptoms may last days to weeks, and substance abuse treatment resources, including the Substance Abuse and Mental Health Services Administration, can help people manage withdrawal symptoms and addiction.

 Self-Assessment: Am I Addicted?